Bitis parviocula: Behavior

 Mostly unknown, its behavior is assumed to be terrestrial and nocturnal.
 In 1995, the only living specimen known was less irritable than the typical puff adder (B. arietans) and was not inclined to strike.
 However, it hissed when teased and struggled "furiously" when restrained, suggesting its temperament may be similar to that of the Gaboon viper (B. gabonica).
 There has been reproduction of these snakes in captivity.

 Venom

 Until recently, the toxicity and composition of the venom essentially was unknown.
 It is assumed to cause at least some of the bites reported in the densely populated regions where it occurs.
 The local people consider it very dangerous.
 The first US envenomation of a person was in March 2009 when a herpetologist from Texas was bitten in the finger by a young, captive B. parviocula, which he survived.
 It is the only well-documented bite report of this snake.
 The venom of this species can be neutralized by SAIMR antivenom.

+History of captivity

+An Ethiopian mountain adder has been kept in captivity since at least 2007, when an exporter transported 20 of the snakes to the United States.

+In 2014, the San Diego Zoo became the first U.S. zoo to successfully breed Ethiopian mountain adders in captivity.
+In 2021, the London Zoo became the first zoo in the European Association of Zoos and Aquaria (EAZA) to successfully breed the species.